sjhloco/ip_auto_lab/README.md

 # Configuration backups

-The backup_configs Anisble playbook when run will backup all device configs except for the F5 and upload them to this repo.
+The backup_configs Ansible playbook when run will backup all device configs except for the F5 and upload them to this repo.
 Need to revisit the F5 backup at a later date.